babski123/Jettson-s-Karaoke/README.md

 # Jettson's Karaoke

-A web based karaoke built using Youtube's API
+A Web-Based Karaoke built using Youtube's API Services